What happens when you use a VuVa™ Neodymium Magnetic Dilator? How do I use VuVa™ Dilators?

 - Colbert AP, Markov MS, Banerji M, Pill AA.
 Magnetic mattress pad use in patients with fibromyalgia: a randomized double-blind pilot study.
 J Back Musculoskeletal Rehab.
 1999;13: 19-31.

 - Lee PB, Kim YC, Lim YJ, et al. Efficacy of pulsed electromagnetic therapy for chronic lower back pain: a randomized, double-blind, placebo-controlled study.
 J Int Med Res.
 2006;34:160-167.
 Available at imr.sagepub.com/content/34/2/160.long.

 - Eccles NK.
 A randomized, double-blinded, placebo- controlled pilot study to investigate the effectiveness of a static magnet to relieve dysmenorrhea.
 J Altern Complement Med.
 2005;11:681-687.

 The safety of our customers is of our utmost concern.
 When you purchase dilators from VuVatech, you know you are buying a safe, clean product that comes straight from our warehouse to you.
 Our product control and Return Policy is for our customers safety, as well as our employees.
-Please be diligent when purchasing dilators online, and purchase directly from a company that does not allow returns for your health and safety.
+Please be diligent when purchasing dilators online.
 Do you need help choosing the correct sizes?
 Click here on How to Choose Your Vaginal Dilator Size

 This is a generic magnetic product warning.
 No side effects or health issues have ever been reported by using VuVa Magnetic Dilators.
 Do not use if any of the following conditions apply to you: If you have a pacemaker, defibrillator or any other electrical device.
 If you are pregnant or trying to become pregnant.
 Do not use on open or bleeding wounds.
 For a Non-Magnetic set Click Here.